kfjahnke/envutil/README.md

 ## --itp ITP

 This is an integer value determining the interpolation method.
 There are currently three modes of interpolation:

     1 - use simple bilinear interpolation directly on the source image this is the fastest option, and unless there is a significant scale change involved, the output should be 'good enough' for most purposes.
+        This is the default.

-    -1 - use OpenImageIO's 'environemnt' or 'texture' function for lookup. without additional arguments, this will use a sophisticated interpolator with good antialiasing.
+    -1 - use OpenImageIO's 'environemnt' or 'texture' function for lookup. without additional arguments, this will use a sophisticated interpolator with good antialiasing and bicubic interpolation.

     -2 - use 'twining' - this is a method which first super-samples and then combines several pixels to one output pixel ('binning').
 This is my